Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Spenjamin.

-There's already too much going on
+There's already too much going on.

-I don't know what to do with it
+I don't know what to do with it.

-On tamma
+On Tema.

-Yeah I love that very much
+Yeah, I love that very much.

-One Tam.
+One Tama.

-Yeah, that's some good stuff.
+Yeah, it's some good stuff.

-Her name is already that amazing.
+The name is already that amazing.

 Yeah, you can't.